Philippines says will exercise self-restraint in disputed seas

 Foreign Affairs Secretary Albert del Rosario said Manila would do nothing to raise tension in disputed areas while awaiting a ruling from the international court on its arbitration case against China over its nine-dash-line claims.

-"The Philippines makes clear that it will continue to exercise self-restraint and will not raise tension in the South China Sea," del Rosario said in a statement.
+"The Philippines makes clear that it will continue to exercise self-rstraint and will not raise tension in the South China Sea," del Rosario said in a statement.

 "The Philippines is not the country that has greatly increased its naval and maritime presence in the South China Sea.
 Nor has it challenged freedom of navigation.
 Nor has it blocked or forcefully intimidated any other country in the South China Sea."